sshehrozali/Flutter-Counter-app/README.md

-# coolapp
+# Flutter Counter 🔮

-A new Flutter project.
+How far you can go?
+Try the app and test your limits! 🏃

 ## Getting Started